 His vision, now known as Station Soccer, is a miniature 99-by-66 foot pitch on the top floor of Five Points Station in downtown Atlanta, which was funded by an Atlanta United grant.

-In just the winter season, the slowest time for soccer, organizers have already seen league numbers.
+In just the first season, winter, the slowest time for soccer, organizers have already seen large numbers.
 There is also growing interest from commuters, who stop between trains to ask about games and how to get involved.

 Here are some 5 fun facts about Atlanta’s new Five Points Station soccer field: